SauceCat/DL-Playground/papers/cv/Perceptual Losses for Real-Time Style Transfer and Super-Resolution.md

 ### Notes
 1. **perceptual loss functions**
 The per-pixel losses used by these methods do not capture perceptual differences between output and ground-truth images.
 For example, considering two identical images offset from each other by one pixel, despite their perceptual similarity they would be very different as measured by per-pixel losses.
+High-quality images can be generated using perceptual loss functions based not on differences between pixels but instead on differences between high-level image feature representations extracted from pretrained convolutional neural networks.

+2. **feed-forward transformation networks**
+We train feed-forward transformation networks for image transformation tasks, but rather than using per-pixel loss functions depending only on low-level pixel information, we train our networks using perceptual loss functions that depend on high-level features from a pretrained loss network.
+During training, perceptual losses measure image similarities more robustly than per-pixel losses, and at test-time the transformation networks run in real-time.

+3. **style transfer**
+We train one image transformation network per style target for several hand-picked style targets and compare our results with the baseline approach of Gatys et al.
+We train style transfer networks on the MS-COCO dataset.
+We resize each of the 80k training images to 256 × 256 and train with a batch size of 4 for 40k iterations, giving roughly two epochs over the training data.